beyondthecode-bc/Meridian/README.md

 ## Getting Started

-### 1. Purchase and download
+### 1. Download and install

-Buy Meridian from [Gumroad](https://store.beyondthecode.app/l/meridian-macos).
-Download the `.zip`, extract it, and move `Meridian.app` to your Applications folder.
+Download the latest `.zip` from [Releases](https://github.com/beyondthecode-bc/Meridian/releases/latest), extract it, and move `Meridian.app` to your Applications folder.

 ### 2. Activate

-Launch Meridian and enter the license key from your Gumroad purchase email.
-Click **Activate**.
+Buy a license key ($12 one-time) from [Gumroad](https://store.beyondthecode.app/l/meridian-macos), then launch Meridian, enter the key from your purchase email, and click **Activate**.

 ### 3. Add your team